Neurological Disorders In Mammals

-Four animals in Norway may have mad cow disease, in addition to two confirmed infections this week.
-The herds are located on four farms, one in Nord-Trøndelag, two in Sør-Trøndelag and one in Oppland.
-Authorities have not provided information about exact locations.
+Four animals in Norway may have mad cow disease, in addition to two confirmed infections.
 Reindeer in Norway also are contracting prion disease, known as chronic wasting disease.
-These sick animals are just the tip of an iceberg that threatens humans.
-Prion disease is an environmental nightmare.
+These sick animals are actually just symptoms of a much bigger problem that is already striking humans.
+Although there are many pathways for prion disease, many of these animals were first sickened by infectious waste from humans.

-Bovine spongiform encephalopathy (BSE), commonly known as mad cow disease, is a fatal neurodegenerative disease (encephalopathy) in cattle that causes a spongy degeneration in the brain and spinal cord.
-The disease may be most easily transmitted to human beings by eating food contaminated with the brain, spinal cord or digestive tract of infected carcasses.
+Bovine spongiform encephalopathy (BSE or TSE), commonly known as mad cow disease, is a fatal neurodegenerative disease (encephalopathy) in cattle that causes a spongy degeneration in the brain and spinal cord.

 TSEs also include Creutzfeldt-Jakob disease, Parkinson’s, Huntington’s, mad cow disease and chronic wasting disease in the deer family.
 Few, if any, mammals are immune.
 There is no cure.